QualiSystemsLab/Cloudshell-Course-Launcher/README.md

 # Cloudshell Course Launcher
-This project is an administrative blueprint designed to deploy sandboxes concurrently from a "controller" blueprint.
+This project is an administrative blueprint designed to deploy sandboxes concurrently from a "controller" sandbox.
-Each sandbox is represented in the blueprint as a cloudshell service.
-Controller sandbox teardown ends all the child blueprints.
+Each sandbox is represented in the admin sandbox as a cloudshell service.
+Admin sandbox teardown triggers teardown on all the child sandboxes.

 ## Installation
 - install "Sandbox Controller" Shell as 2G shell